-There I was in Wal-Mart dashing in between the aisles of shampoo and body wash, trying to avoid anyone I knew as I raced to “the aisle”.
-Once I arrived, I made one quick glance to the left and then to the right, ensuring that the coast was clear.
-With no one in sight, I grabbed the box of First Response Early Responder pregnancy tests, stashed them underneath the loaf of bread (which I was only using as a cover up), and bolted to the nearest self-check out lane.
-After grabbing a bottle of water out of the cooler of drinks, I scanned my items and made a quick exit out of the door and into my car.
+There I was in Wal-Mart dashing in between the aisles of shampoo and body wash, trying to avoid anyone I knew as I raced to “the aisle.”
+Once I arrived, I made one glance to the left and then to the right, ensuring that the coast was clear.
+With no one in sight, I grabbed the box of First Response Early Responder pregnancy tests, stashed them underneath the loaf of bread (which I was only using as a cover-up), and bolted to the nearest self-checkout lane.
+After grabbing a water bottle out of the cooler of drinks, I scanned my items and made a quick exit out of the door and into my car.
 Whew!
 I had gone unnoticed!

 So as I stood there with the test in hand and imagining my whole world-changing in either direction, I made one last plea to God—“Please!
-Please God!
+Please, God!
 Let this be the cycle I am pregnant!”
-Feeling confident in my plea, I took one last deep breath and with hands still shaking, I took the test and I waited with both eyes sealed shut.
-Sweating and not being able to take another minute of not knowing, I peaked open one eye and then slowly I opened the other eye and saw…
+Feeling confident in my plea, I took one last deep breath, and with hands still shaking, I took the test, and I waited with both eyes sealed shut.
+Sweating and not being able to take another minute of not knowing, I peeked open one eye and then slowly I opened the other eye and saw…

 That was me ten months ago.